hamidghaedi/REdiscoverTE/README.md

 So the next step is to merge sample level ```RDS``` files to generate a project level ```RDS``` per file (15 project level files).
 The following R script will do this job; it goes into each directory , read a file then merge all files from all samples into one file.
+These files are considred as input for downstream analysis.

 A copy of the following script can be found in the repository.